ufs-community/ufs-srweather-app/docs/UsersGuide/source/Glossary.rst

 .. glossary::

    CCPP
-      `Common Community Physics Package <https://dtcenter.org/community-code/common-community-physics-package-ccpp>`_.
-A forecast-model agnostic, vetted collection of codes containing atmospheric physical parameterizations and suites of parameterizations for use in Numerical Weather Prediction (NWP) along with a framework that connects the physics to the host forecast model.
+      The `Common Community Physics Package <https://dtcenter.org/community-code/common-community-physics-package-ccpp>`_ is a forecast-model agnostic, vetted collection of codes containing atmospheric physical parameterizations and suites of parameterizations for use in Numerical Weather Prediction (NWP) along with a framework that connects the physics to the host forecast model.

    CONUS
       Continental United States